SAML with Ruby

 -

-, with Okta group ID0000aaaa
+app_developers, with Okta group ID0000aaaa -

-with Okta group ID1111bbbb
+app_adminswith Okta group ID1111bbbb -

-with Okta group ID2222cccc
+app_readerswith Okta group ID2222cccc

 Add groups attribute to Okta